patrickthebold/patrickthebold.github.io/content/posts/react_part_iii.md

 The design will be personal, as this app has a target audience of one.
 I see three main pages:

-1. The player.
+1. The player: Current song, basic controls.
-1. The queue.
+1. The queue: Upcoming songs.
-1. The library.
+1. The library: Search and browse.

 In this post I will focus on the Player, and furthermore, modeling the state needed for the player.